Step 2: Evaluate Client Connectivity

 Evaluate and address activation planning issues associated with computers in test or development labs.

-Core networks are characterized by well-connected computers on multiple network segments that also have a connection to the Internet.
-For these environments, a combination of Active Directory-based Activation and a centralized KMS solution are the recommended activation methods for computers on the core network.
+The central network is characterized by well-connected computers on multiple network segments that also have a connection to the Internet.
+For these environments, a combination of Active Directory-based Activation and a centralized KMS solution are the recommended activation methods for computers on the central network.

-In Figure 1, the core network has a domain controller and KMS host, which are activated directly over the Internet.
+In Figure 1, the central network has a domain controller and KMS host, which are activated directly over the Internet.

-If physical computers are running Windows Server 2012 or Windows 8, use Active-Directory-based Activation.
+If physical computers are running Windows Server 2012 or Windows 8 or newer, use Active-Directory-based Activation.
 If you have more than 25 client computers running earlier versions of Windows, use KMS host activation.

 If you have fewer than 25 client computers running earlier versions of Windows, use MAK activation (by telephone, Internet, or MAK Proxy).